 The Company defines operational risk as a loss arising from the lack or underperformance of internal processes, human resources, systems or as a result of external events.
-Due to the range of the operational risk definition, the risks may be further segmented to these main categories: Compliance risk, Financial reporting risk, Human resource performance, Clients and products, Business interruption and system failure, Performance and process management, Internal fraud, External fraud and Damage of tangible assets.
+Due to the range of the operational risk definition, the risks may be further segmented into these main categories: compliance risk, financial reporting risk, human resource performance, clients and products, business interruption and system failure, performance and process management, internal fraud, external fraud and damage of tangible assets.